1. Help Center

 # "advMappingId": "no_mapping_magic",

-This is where you put the options listed above into a coherent report.
+This is where you compile the options listed above into a coherent report.

-• The "attributes" are additional information that can be added if needed.
+• attributes: Additional information that can be included if needed.

-• "advMapping" defines if you would like to use the advertiser mappings that you might utilize in the GUI.
+• advMapping: Determines whether to apply the advertiser mappings used in the GUI.